o2r-project/o2r-project.github.io/_posts/2016-12-15-investigating-docker-and-R.md

 The package is best suited for apt Docker users, i.e. if you know the Docker commands and life cycle.
 However, thanks to the abstraction layer provided by the Docker SDK for Python, `docker` also runs on various operating systems (including Windows).

+[**`dockermachine`**](https://github.com/cboettig/dockermachine) provides a convenient R interface to the [`docker-machine`](https://docs.docker.com/machine/overview/) command, so you can provision easily local or remote/cloud instances of containers.

+[**Selenium**](http://www.seleniumhq.org/) provides tools for browser automation, which are also [available as Docker images](https://hub.docker.com/u/selenium/).
+They can be used, amongst others, for testing web applications or controlling a headless web browser from your favorite programming language.
+In [this tutorial](https://rpubs.com/johndharrison/RSelenium-Docker), you can see how and why you can use the package `RSelenium` to interact with your Selenium containers from R.

+[**`googleComputeEngineR`**](https://cloudyr.github.io/googleComputeEngineR/) provides an R interface to the Google Cloud Compute Engine API.
+It includes a function called `docker_run` that starts a Docker container in a Google Cloud VM and executes R code in it.
+Read [this article](https://cloudyr.github.io/googleComputeEngineR/articles/docker-ssh-futures.html) for details and examples.
+There are similar ambitions to implement Docker capabilities in the [**`analogsea` package**](https://github.com/sckott/analogsea) that interfaces the Digital Ocean API.
+`googleComputeEngineR` and `analogsea` use functions from `harbor` for container management.

 ## R and Docker for Complex Web Applications

 Docker, in general, may help you to build complex and scalable web applications with R.

+If you already have a [Shiny](https://shiny.rstudio.com/) app, then [Cole Brokamp's](http://colebrokamp.com/) package [`rize`](https://github.com/cole-brokamp/rize) makes you just one function call away from building and viewing your dockerised Shiny application.

+If you want to get serious with Shiny, take a look at [ShinyProxy](https://www.shinyproxy.io/) by [Open Analytics](https://www.openanalytics.eu/).
+ShinyProxy is a Java application ([see GitHub](https://github.com/openanalytics/shinyproxy)) to deploy Shiny applications.
+It [creates a container](https://github.com/openanalytics/shinyproxy/blob/master/src/main/java/eu/openanalytics/services/DockerService.java#L388) with the Shiny app for each user to ensure scalability and isolation and has some other "enterprise" features.

 Mark McCahill presented at [an event](https://sites.duke.edu/researchcomputing/2014/09/23/duke-docker-day-was-great/) of the Duke University in North Carolina (USA) how he provided 300+ students each with private RStudio Server instances.
 In his presentation ([PDF](https://sites.duke.edu/researchcomputing/files/2014/09/mccahill-DockerDays.pdf) / [MOV](https://people.duke.edu/~mdelong/mccahill-DockerDays.mov) (398 MB)), he explains his **RStudio farm** in detail.